Saturday Morning News - May 9

-Weather – Mainly cloudy.
-60 percent chance of flurries this morning.
-Wind becoming northwest 20 km/h gusting to 40 late this morning.
-High plus 3.
+Weather – Cloudy.
+A few flurries beginning this morning.
+Wind becoming north 20 km/h gusting to 40 this morning.
+High zero.
 Wind chill minus 10 this morning.
-UV index 5 or moderate.
+UV index 3 or moderate.

-Tonight – Mainly cloudy.
-30 percent chance of flurries overnight.
-Wind northwest 20 km/h gusting to 40.
-Low minus 4.
-Wind chill minus 10 overnight.
+Tonight – Cloudy.
+Becoming partly cloudy this evening.
+Wind north 20 km/h gusting to 40 becoming light this evening.
+Low minus 9.
+Wind chill minus 6 this evening and minus 14 overnight..

 Statistics from Algoma Public Health